lucasvmiguel/stock-api/README.md

 ## Roadmap

-- If it's needed to add more entities (eg: [Product](internal/product/entity/product.go)), we might need to centralize all entities in just one package.
+- Improvement: If it's needed to add more entities (eg: [Product](internal/product/entity/product.go)), we might need to centralize all entities in just one package.
 (Something like a `entity` package) That way, we would prevent cycle dependencies.
 (Check [this link](https://www.reddit.com/r/golang/comments/vcy5xq/ddd_file_structure_cyclic_dependencies/))
-- API docs are being described on the Readme.
+- Improvement: API docs are being described on the Readme.
 However, [OpenAPI](https://swagger.io/specification/) might be a good improvement in the future.
-- Using a secret management service like [Doppler](https://www.doppler.com/) or [Vault](https://www.vaultproject.io/)
+- Improvement: Using a secret management service like [Doppler](https://www.doppler.com/) or [Vault](https://www.vaultproject.io/)
-- Pagination is a must when dealing with so much data.
-So, before deploying this application to production, it's probably a good idea to modify the get all products endpoint to return products paginated.
+- Improvement: [starter.go](cmd/api/starter/starter.go) file to scale to more entities, not just product
+- Improvement: Response body should not depend on the service return struct